redolfosei/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [Create a script that counts the number of directories in the PATH] echo $PATH | tr -s ":" "\n" | wc -l

+[Create a script that lists environment variables.] printenv